OKTA

 OE_PUBLIC

-Application usernames can be modified using the edit icon.
+The application username can be changed using the edit icon.

 With Hybrid, the Users would get the role from the OvalEdge Application.